Dynamic Rank Reinforcement Learning for Adaptive Low-Rank Multi-Head Self Attention in Large Language Models: Related Work

 \subsection{Low-Rank Approximations for Attention Mechanisms}

-The computational bottleneck of standard Multi-Head Self-Attention (MHSA), characterized by $\mathcal{O}(N^2)$ complexity, has necessitated the development of efficient approximation techniques. \textbf{Linformer} \cite{wang2020linformer} introduced a projection-based approach, mapping key and value matrices to a fixed low-dimensional space to achieve linear complexity while retaining performance.
-Similarly, \textbf{Performer} \cite{choromanski2020rethinking} utilized orthogonal random features to approximate the softmax kernel, enabling scalable attention without explicit matrix instantiation.
-While these methods demonstrate that low-rank structures can preserve semantic information, they fundamentally rely on \textit{static rank assumptions}.
+The computational bottleneck of standard MMHSA, characterized by $\mathcal{O}(N^2)$ complexity, has necessitated the development of efficient approximation techniques.
+Linformer \cite{wang2020linformer} introduced a projection-based approach, mapping key and value matrices to a fixed low-dimensional space to achieve linear complexity while retaining performance.
+Similarly, Performer \cite{choromanski2020rethinking} utilized orthogonal random features to approximate the softmax kernel, enabling scalable attention without explicit matrix instantiation.
+While these methods demonstrate that low-rank structures can preserve semantic information, they fundamentally rely on static rank assumptions.
 The rank is determined prior to inference and remains constant across varying input densities and layer depths, potentially creating a rigidity that fails to capture the dynamic complexity of diverse linguistic contexts.
+Alternative spectral approaches, such as DCT-Former \cite{scribano2022dctformer}, attempt to reduce memory usage by approximating self-attention via Discrete Cosine Transforms.
+However, this necessitates modifying the fundamental kernel operation, whereas DR-RL maintains the standard Multi-Head Attention mechanism, learning per-head ranks to ensure broader compatibility with pre-trained models.
+Recent approaches have sought to mitigate this rigidity through more sophisticated architectural adjustments.
+For instance, Qin et al. \cite{qin2023dba} introduced Dynamic Bilinear Low-Rank Attention (DBA), which achieves linear complexity via dynamic projections; however, unlike our DR-RL, it relies on a fixed low-rank structure per layer rather than an adaptive one.
+Similarly, Vicinity Attention \cite{sun2023vicinity} incorporates 2D locality for efficiency in vision transformers but fixes the feature reduction blocks architecturally.
+Comprehensive surveys on LLM compression and adaptation underscore the dominance of static methods in the current landscape.
+As categorized by Mao et al. \cite{mao2024survey}, most Low-Rank Adaptation (LoRA) variants focus on optimizing fixed-rank updates for parameter-efficient fine-tuning rather than inference-time flexibility.
+Similarly, systematic reviews by Kim et al. \cite{kim2025efficient} and Zhu et al. \cite{zhu2023survey} highlight that while quantization and pruning are widely adopted for model compression, they typically result in ``one-shot'' compressed models that lack the ability to adaptively modulate their computational budget per input.
+DR-RL fills this specific gap identified in the literature by offering an online, RL-driven rank modulation mechanism within standard Transformer layers.
+More recently, research has shifted towards flexible adaptation.
+DyLoRA \cite{valipour2023dylora} proposed a dynamic low-rank adaptation strategy for parameter-efficient fine-tuning (PEFT), eliminating the need for exhaustive rank search during training.
+However, while DyLoRA addresses training efficiency, it does not solve the challenge of input-dependent rank selection during inference.
+Other works, such as the continual low-rank scaled dot-product attention framework \cite{picon2024continual}, focus on mitigating catastrophic forgetting in continual learning scenarios rather than optimizing inference latency.
+Unlike these approaches, our framework targets the real-time, context-aware modulation of rank during the forward pass.